Full time-dependent counting statistics of highly entangled biphoton states: Setups and external influences

-To investigate the full contribution of Franson interference, $\alpha_-=\alpha_+ e^{i\varphi_\alpha}$ and collinear degenerate phase-matching are assumed.
-Moreover, the phase-matching is considered to be symmetric, that is, $\phi(\chi,\kappa)$, defined in Eq. (\ref{eq:ja_t}), is symmetric w.r.t. $\kappa$.
+To investigate the full contribution of Franson interference, $\alpha_-=\alpha_+ e^{i\varphi_\alpha}$ and collinear degenerate phase matching are assumed.
+Moreover, the phase matching is considered to be symmetric, that is, $\phi(\chi, \kappa)$, defined in Eq. (\ref{eq:ja_t}), is symmetric w.r.t. $\kappa$.
 Only one choice of detectors for each party $q$ is investigated since the opposite detector can be modeled by shifting the phase $\varphi_q\mapsto\varphi_q+\pi$.
-The pulses $\alpha_+$, $\alpha_-$ and the three pulses of the detection profile are assumed to be completely separated, such that $+,-$ and $I_\text{s},I_\text{m},I_\text{l}$ designate independent modes.
+The pulses $\alpha_+$, $\alpha_-$ and the three pulses of the detection profile are assumed to be completely separated, such that $+,-$ and $I_\text{s}, I_\text{m},I_\text{l}$ designate independent modes.
 In particular, this means

 The covariance of the biphoton state is thus given by

 where $\sigma_\pm$ depends on the pump amplitude $\alpha_\pm$.
 The MZI of party $q$ can be modeled by